MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-adding-actions-to-a-page.md

 ## Set up a keyboard shortcut on an action

 You can use the [ShortcutKey](properties/devenv-shortcutkey-property.md) property to add a keyboard shortcut to an action.
-Pressing the key that you set up with this property provides the same result as selecting the action.
-For example, the following code adds the shortcut **Shift+Ctrl+D** to an action:
+Selecting the key that you set up with this property provides the same result as selecting the action.
+For example, the following code adds the shortcut <kbd>Shift</kbd>+<kbd>Ctrl</kbd>+<kbd>D</kbd> to an action:

 ```AL
 action(DoThisAction)